jelocodes/jelocodes.github.io/_posts/2017-09-10-weekend_sinatra_project_scrapsauce_or_making_leftovers_useful_again.markdown

     scrapSauce.ingredients.push(newContent);

     inputField.keypress(function(event){
+        scrapSauce.updateh2();
-        scrapSauce.updateh2(); // another function that updates the h2 with new ingredient name inputField.slideUp(); // animation that slides up the input field }
+				// another function that updates the h2 with new ingredient name inputField.slideUp(); // animation that slides up the input field }

-    // finally, fire an AJAX call to fetch Yummly recipe objects with the inputted new ingredients scrapSauce.getRecipes(scrapSauce.ingredients);
+    // finally, fire an AJAX call to fetch Yummly recipe objects with the new ingredients scrapSauce.getRecipes(scrapSauce.ingredients);
 });